 Clean up all spills immediately.

-Avoid breathing vapours and contact with skin and eyes.

-- Minor Spills - Control personal contact with the substance, by using protective equipment. - Contain and absorb small quantities with vermiculite or other absorbent material.
+- Avoid breathing vapours and contact with skin and eyes. - Control personal contact with the substance, by using protective equipment. - Contain and absorb small quantities with vermiculite or other absorbent material. - ► Collect residues in a flammable waste container.